DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Method

 Given a loss function $\mathcal{L}: \R^{N} \rightarrow \R$ we denote ${\partial \mathcal{L}}/ {\partial x}$ by $\der{x}$.
 Algorithm~\ref{alg:parallel-mma-backprop} shows backpropagation through $\mathcal{H}$ to compute the gradients $\der{\lambda}^\old$, $\der{M}^\old$, $\der{\alpha}$ and $\der{\omega}$.

-\begin{prop} Algorithm~\ref{alg:parallel-mma-backprop} performs backpropagation through $\mathcal{H}$. \end{prop} \paragraph{Efficient Implementation} Generally, the naive computation of min-marginal differences and its backpropagation are both expensive operations as they require solving two optimization problems for each dual variable.
-In~\cite{abbas2021fastdog, lange2021efficient} the authors represented each subproblem using binary decision diagrams (BDDs) for fast incremental computation of min-marginal differences.
+\begin{samepage} \begin{prop} Alg.~\ref{alg:parallel-mma-backprop} performs backprop.\ through $\mathcal{H}$. \end{prop} \end{samepage} \paragraph{Efficient Implementation} Generally, the naive computation of min-marginal differences and its backpropagation are both expensive operations as they require solving two optimization problems for each dual variable.
+The works of~\citet{abbas2021fastdog, lange2021efficient} represent each subproblem by a binary decision diagram (BDD) for fast computation of min-marginal differences.
 Their algorithm results in a computation graph involving only elementary arithmetic operations and taking minima over several variables.
-Using this computational graph we can implement the abstract Algorithm~\ref{alg:parallel-mma-backprop} efficiently and parallelize on GPU.
-For details we refer to the Appendix.
+Using this computational graph we can implement the abstract Algorithm~\ref{alg:parallel-mma-backprop} efficiently on GPU.
+For further performance gains we implement custom backpropagation routines in CUDA for more than an order of magnitude decrease in runtime and memory usage as shown in Table 4 of the Appendix.